mmatschiner/tutorials/bayesian_species_tree_inference/README.md

 * Then, use "Save As" in BEAUti's "File" menu to save the settings to a file named `concatenated.xml`.

 * If the analysis with the GUI version of BEAST2 is still running for the analysis with the multi-species-coalescent model you can again (as described in tutorial [Bayesian Phylogenetic Inference](../bayesian_phylogeny_inference/README.md)) the command-line version of BEAST2 to analyze the file [`concatenated.xml`](res/concatenated.xml).
-Assuming that your BEAST2 installation is `/Applications/BEAST\ 2.5.0`, use one of the two following commands to start the analysis:
+Assuming that your BEAST2 installation is `/Applications/BEAST\ 2.5.2`, use the two following command to start the analysis:

-		/Applications/BEAST\ 2.5.0/bin/beast concatenated.xml

-	or

-		export JAVA_HOME=/Applications/BEAST\ 2.5.0/jre1.8.0_161
-		/Applications/BEAST\ 2.5.0/jre1.8.0_161/bin/java -jar /Applications/BEAST\ 2.5.0/lib/beast.jar concatenated.xml
+		/Applications/BEAST\ 2.5.2/bin/beast concatenated.xml

 Depending on the chosen number of MCMC iterations, this analysis is likely to run for a duration between 45 minutes (with a chain length of 20 million) and 5 hours (with a chain length of 100 million).

 <a name="comparison"></a>